- 1 Fairmont Banff Springs

 Aire Ancient Baths, New York, NY

 Manhattan’s maze of streets and neighborhoods are known for hiding countless secret oases—moody speakeasies, subterranean dinner clubs, in-the-know jazz joints—that become all the more appealing once the winter chills hits the streets.
-Our latest obsession: Aire Ancient Baths, a winter spa retreat in upscale Tribeca, is Manhattan’s newest cold-weather cure.
-Equal parts Roman bath, Turkish hammam, and massage parlor, this 16,000-square-foot underground bath (part of a spa chain begun in Seville, Spain) possesses a certain kind of atmospheric magic—imported white Spanish marble and stone, pools for any preference—fiery or icy, saltwater or fresh, still or bubbling)—and Moroccan lanterns and candles that alone illuminate the cavernous space.
+Our latest obsession: Aire Ancient Baths, a winter spa retreat in upscale Tribeca, is one of Manhattan’s greatest cold-weather cures.
+Equal parts Roman bath, Turkish hammam, and massage parlor, this 16,000-square-foot underground bath (part of a spa chain begun in Seville, Spain) possesses a certain kind of atmospheric magic—imported white Spanish marble and stone, pools for any preference—fiery or icy, saltwater or fresh, still or bubbling—and Moroccan lanterns and candles that alone illuminate the cavernous space.
 Did we mention only 20 guests are allowed inside at a time?
 Pure bliss.

 Gstaad Palace, Gstaad, Switzerland